 Since his arrival on campus in 2009, Siebert has been instrumental in changing the culture of the Springfield College men's soccer program.
 In the two seasons he acted as associate head coach, the Pride owned a record of 22-13-5 and reached the NCAA Division III Championship for just the second time in program history.
 In fact, it marked the first time since 1989-1990 that Springfield had consecutive years with double-digit victories.

 Siebert has been the head coach of two local clubs in the past few years.
 He was the head coach of the Sportsworld Premiere Soccer Club in East Windsor, Conn. from September of 2009 to October of 2010.
 He was then the head coach of the U17 Men’s Premiere Soccer Club in Easthampton, Mass. from October of 2010 to the present.

-In addition, Siebert also holds U.S. Soccer A, B, C, and D licenses, and holds several certifications and diplomas from the NSCAA.
+In addition, Siebert also holds U.S. Soccer A, B, C, and D licenses, and holds the Premier Diploma and Advanced National Goalkeeping Diploma from the NSCAA.

 Siebert holds bachelor of science degrees in psychology and exercise science from Missouri Valley College in Marshall, Mo. which he received in May, 2009.
 He also received his master’s of education degree in psychology from Springfield College in December of 2010.

 Siebert will take over for Haley, who had been the head coach at Springfield College for the previous 27 years or since 1985.
 The number of head men’s soccer coaches at SC is a story in itself.
 Following the first three years of the program, George Affleck took over the head coaching reigns from 1909 to 1928.
 Affleck was followed by John D. Brock from 1929-1947, and then by Irv Schmid from 1948 to 1984.
 Fred Geisler took over for Schmid for one season (1963) before Schmid took over once again.